Accredited Online Medical Assistant Certification Programs

 The program is split into two semesters consisting of 28 credits in total.
 Coursework covers everything from anatomy and medical terminology to patient care and recordkeeping.
 Graduates of this program will be eligible to sit for the national certification exam.
 Certification is required to work at Sentara facilities.

-• Location: Chesapeake, Virginia
+• Location: Chesapeake, VA

 • Accreditation: Accrediting Bureau of Health Education Schools (ABHES)